 Backchannel vs Meetily

 Both open source.
 Both bot-free.
 Both keep audio off other people's servers.
 The short version: Meetily is a polished desktop note-taker with a big community and the best fully-offline story; Backchannel is a self-hosted server app that tells you who said what -- and what to say next -- while the meeting is still happening.
-Speaker diarization and real-time insight agents ship in Backchannel today, free.
+Meetily's diarization now ships, but only in its $120/year Pro tier; in Backchannel it is free, alongside real-time insight agents Meetily does not offer.

-Both MIT at the core · Meetily is open-core with a Pro tier · Backchannel has no paid tier
+Both MIT at the core · free desktop downloads - no account or sign-in needed · Backchannel has no paid tier

 Backchannel vs Meetily, side by side